Toysoft/OpenGD77-/README.md

 New developers are welcome to participate, but currently the focus is still on getting the core functionality working and existing bugs fixed.
 This does not mean that new non-core functionality changes will be rejected, but bug fixes and core functionality PR's  will take priority

+# User guide
+There is an extensive User Guide https://github.com/rogerclarkmelbourne/OpenGD77/blob/master/docs/OpenGD77%20User%20Guide.md  however becuase the firmware is evolving very rapidly, sometimes the User Guide does show the latest features or functions.

 # Credits
 Originally conceived by Kai DG4KLU.